Skip to main content

 • Promoting our Scouts' Manifesto and policies that support the development of young people, or the growth of Scouts, in the UK.

-• Running an educational activity on democracy or active citizenship.
+• Running an educational activity on democracy, the election or active citizenship.

 • Inviting your local candidates from different parties to talk to your young people about what they do and the policies they support.

-Charities can endorse political parties’ policies but not parties themselves.
-These policies should only be focused on how we support the development of young people, volunteering or issues that the Scout movement faces.
-You should make sure the way you talk about a policy isn’t giving support to one party over another.
+Charities can endorse political parties’ policies, but not parties themselves.
+These policies should only be focused on how we support the development of young people, volunteering or issues that the Scouts faces.
+You should make sure that the way you talk about a policy isn’t giving support to one party over another.
+For example:

-Do say: I support the X party’s policy to give all children a free tent.
+Do say: I support the X party’s policy to build brighter tomorrows for young people.

-Don’t say: Everyone in Scouts should vote for X party as they will give all children free tents.
+Don’t say: Everyone in Scouts should vote for X party, as they will give brighter tomorrows for young people.

 Do say: Dear candidates, would you like to come and talk to the Scouts about the issues you care about?